Papa 51 Thunder Mustang: Design and development

+The Thunder Mustang is a 3/4-scale composite kitplane replica of the P-51 Mustang, powered by a modern, 640-horsepower, normally aspirated, water-cooled Falconer V-12 piston engine, enabling speeds approaching that of the original P-51 fighter.
+It is a low-wing, monocoque design, with retractable, conventional (tailwheel) landing gear.

-The Thunder Mustang is currently in renewed production stages.
+It is currently in renewed production stages.
 Production ceased in the fall of 1999.
-The Thunder Builders Group LLC owned the assets required to manufacture the airplane in September 2010, when they sold the assets to Dean Holt of Mount Vernon, Washington.
+The Thunder Builders Group LLC of Richmond, Texas owned the assets required to manufacture the airplane in September 2010, when they sold the assets to Dean Holt of Mount Vernon, Washington.

 Dean is currently in the process of manufacturing all the necessary components for complete kit offerings, which will be available in late fall 2011.

 Operational history

 There were a total of 37 complete or partial kits produced, including the prototype.
 Of these 37, 27 were delivered as complete kits including the Falconer engine.
 Two have Walter turbines installed and presently flying.

 Four Thunder Mustangs have competed at the Reno Air Races.
 John Parker has recorded lap speeds of more than 355 mph on the racecourse using the normally aspirated Falconer engine in his Thunder Mustang Blue Thunder II.
 Parker perished in a landing incident at Reno Stead on May 1, 2018.
 George Giboney posted lap speeds of 397 mph with his supercharged version of the Falconer engine during the 2010 races, with level flight top speed of more than 415 mph.

 On January 4, 2020, a Thunder Mustang crashed in Santa Clarita, California, killing the pilot.